obafema/dareyio-pbl/Project19.md

 ### AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM.
 PART 4 – TERRAFORM CLOUD

-**Objective:** To migrate the previously written terraform codes for creating AWS Cloud Solution for 2 company websites using a reverse proxy technology to Terraform cloud and managing our AWS Infrastructure from there.
+**Objective:** To migrate the previously written terraform codes for implementing AWS Cloud Solution for 2 company websites using a reverse proxy technology to Terraform cloud and managing our AWS Infrastructure from there.

 Tasks
 - Create Amazon Machine Images (AMIs) for our instances using Packer and define our shell scripts to create the required instances inside it.